-On November 15, 2022, the Connecticut League of Conservation Voters will present the 2022 Environmental Awards at the newly opened Hotel Marcel in New Haven.
+On November 15, 2022, the Connecticut League of Conservation Voters presented the 2022 Environmental Awards at the newly opened Hotel Marcel in New Haven.
 Coming off the heels of a banner year for environmental legislation, including Connecticut’s commitment to a 100% zero-carbon electric grid by 2040, Hotel Marcel is a unique venue.
 It is the first net-zero hotel in the country and takes advantage of many modern sustainable technologies that will be highlighted during the event.
 Over the past twenty years, the League has evolved into one of the most effective environmental organizations affecting change in Connecticut.
 We must look back and honor leaders in the state who have shown a commitment to democracy, equity and the environment.
 That is why we have chosen to host this special evening at Hotel Marcel, the perfect venue for this event.
 We are also recognizing Denise Merrill for her lifelong work in democracy and environmental issues, as well as RiseUP For Arts CT, who uses the power of artistic murals to bring focus to equity and community issues.
 Finally, we will be recognizing 50 years of service from the Department of Energy and Environmental Protection.

 Denise Merrill - Former Connecticut Secretary of State Denise came into politics on an environmental issue – fighting to stop the placement of a polluting facility in Eastern Connecticut.
 As soon as she was elected to the CT General Assembly, she helped lead the fight to shut down our state’s most polluting power plants known as the “Filthy Five” (and later the “Sooty Six”).
 As House Majority Leader from 2008 to 2010, Denise was the first to introduce legislation calling for a ban on plastic bags and supported many progressive environmental policies.